Xpahtalo/FFXIV_Vibe_Plugin/README.md

 - Priority system (lower priority number will be stopped).
 - Triggers can be activated only if in or out of combat.

-\* Limited to 10 free triggers in the free version.

-## Premium features
-- The number of triggers are unlimited.
-- Create multiple profiles.
-- Export/Import triggers.

 ## Tutorials
 - [How to install and set your first trigger](https://www.youtube.com/watch?v=YYFzVQsC_kc)

-## How to obtain your premium token ?
-You need to register on [Patreon](https://www.patreon.com/kaciexx).
-Once registered you will receive your token (~15min) by email.
-Then you will need to copy/paste the token in the first tab of the plugin.

 ## Prerequisites
 - [FFXIV QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).
 - [Intiface Central](https://intiface.com/central/) **NOT Intiface Desktop**

 ## Installation
 1. Launch your game, open `/xlplugins`, go to the settings (bottom left) and in the `Experimental` tab.